diazrenata/EVS3000L-fall2020/week4_spatial/week4_assignment_instructions.md

 ## Download and load temperature and precipitation files

-We’ll download spatial data files of *annual precipitation* and *mean annual temperature* for the contiguous United States in 1985 and 2014 from the Prism Climate Project.
+We’ll download spatial data files of *annual precipitation* and *mean annual temperature* (in degrees C) for the contiguous United States in 1985 and 2014 from the Prism Climate Project.
 This code will download the data files to your files:

 ``` r
 get_prism_annual(type="ppt", years = c(1985, 2014), keepZip=FALSE)